 Bilingual education: An educational program in which two languages are used to provide content matter instruction.

+Educational service agency: A regional public multiservice agency authorized by State statute to develop, manage, and provide services or programs to local education agencies (LEAs).

 Elementary school: A nonprofit institutional day or residential school, including a public elementary charter school, that provides elementary education, as determined under State law.

 English language acquisition: The process of acquiring English as a second language.